Phaze-III/luftdaten-sensor-status/README.md

 # Usage

-* Create a new InfluxDB with 'create database "sensor-status"'
+* Create a new InfluxDB with `create database "sensor-status"`
 * Modify the Status\*- and INFLUXDB-settings in get-sensor-status.sh as needed
 * Run the script from cron every 15 minutes